 The hotels we use outside of Pyongyang are less well developed and have temperamental supplies of electricity and hot water, however there are some spectacular hotels in other places in DPRK such as the traditional Korean style Minsok (Folk) Hotel in Kaesong and the Pyramidal Hyangsan Hotel near Mount Myohyang.

-Since 2008 Air China has operated a service between Pyongyang and Beijing and for independent tours you are welcome to use these, however we prefer to use the Air Koryo fleet.
+Air China also flies to the DPRK several times a week so for independent tours you are welcome to use these, however we prefer to use the Air Koryo fleet.
 Travelling Air Koryo means your holiday starts as soon as you get on the plane - the red uniformed Air Koryo hostesses, the in-flight DPRK magazines, the packed lunch and the North Korean history announcement over the tannoy are not to be missed.

-There is no problem with people writing travelogues about the tour, posting pictures on Facebook or other social media, or other normal and conventional methods of telling people about the journey.
+There is no problem with you writing a travelogue about the tour, posting pictures on Facebook or other social media, or other normal and conventional methods of telling people about the journey.
 As for blogging this is generally not a problem either although the North Koreans would consider DPRK-focussed blogs to be a form of journalism so please do contact us if you are concerned that you may fall into this classification and we can advise.
-We are often sent people’s blog postings and travelogues after the tour so that we can fact-check or provide any more info for them and are always more than happy to help out in this regard
+We are often sent people’s blog postings and travelogues after the tour so that we can fact-check or provide any more info for them and are always more than happy to help out in this regard.